+Have you ever experienced a hangover, the morning after you might have had one too many?
+The room is spinning, your stomach feels terrible, you have cottonmouth, you are sweating profusely, and even more aches and pains.
+In such a situation, you are experiencing a very slight form of alcohol withdrawal.
 Now, try to imagine how that hangover would feel if instead of one night, you had been drinking for the past several weeks, months, or even years.
 Plus, imagine drinking exponentially more alcohol for that time span, than the amount you drank the previous night.
 This should give the reader a good comprehension of how excruciating withdrawal can be.

 Approved by the FDA for clinical use in 2002, buprenorphine is a drug used in MAT.
 Buprenorphine is a partial opioid agonist, which means that buprenorphine is designed to block opioid receptors before the receptor is activated.
 As a result, any opioid in someone’s system would be unable to attach to them.
 An antagonist, such as buprenorphine, is effective in rehab therapy because the drug will prevent any opiate from creating euphoric sensations.